Binary Relation

 \[\{y\mid(x,y)\in R\}\]

-Proposition 6 Let $R$ be a binary relation, and consider any set $A$ and its subset $X$.
-Then $R(X)\subseteq R(A)$ holds.
+Proposition 6 Let \(R\) be a binary relation, and let \(A\) be any set with subset \(X\).
+Then \(R(X)\subseteq R(A)\).

 Proof

-By the above proposition, for any $A$,
+By the proposition above, for any \(A\),

 \[R(A)=\pr_2\{z\in R\mid\text{$\pr_1z\in A$}\}\subset\pr_2R\]

-and therefore $R(A)\subset\pr_2R$ holds.
-In particular, if $A=\emptyset$, then $R(A)=\emptyset$.
-More generally, if $A\cap\pr_1R=\emptyset$, then $R(A)=\emptyset$.
+and therefore \(R(A)\subset\pr_2R\).
+In particular, if \(A=\emptyset\), then \(R(A)=\emptyset\).
+More generally, if \(A\cap\pr_1R=\emptyset\), then \(R(A)=\emptyset\).

-If $A={x}$ for some $x$, then $R(A)$ can be thought of as the value of $R$ at $x$, similar to a function value.
+If \(A=\{x\}\) for some \(x\), then \(R(A)\) may be regarded as the value of \(R\) at \(x\), analogous to a function value.

-Definition 7 For a binary relation $R$, the set $R({x})$ is called the section of $R$ at $x$.
+Definition 7 For a binary relation \(R\), the set \(R(\{x\})\) is called the section of \(R\) at \(x\).

 References